 House of the Maples

 The site of the House of the Maples is not wheelchair accessible, but may be approached on the gravel trace of Downey Street.
-The interpretive marker is on a grass lawn.
-The House of the Maples is a stop on the audio tour.
+The interpretive marker is on the gravel's edge.

-The Tallgrass Prairie trails are mowed grass over rolling hills.
-Paved walkways from the Presidential Library and Museum and Gravesite parking lot lead to the prairie trailheads.
+The tallgrass prairie trails are mowed grass over rolling hills.
+Paved walkways from the Presidential Library and Museum and Gravesite parking lots lead to the prairie trailheads.
 Some prairie plants grow along the sidewalk approaching the Gravesite.
-The prairie may be viewed from a wheelchair-accessible observation deck along the wheelchair-accessible trail to the Gravesite, which passes through part of the prairie.
+The prairie may be viewed from a ground-level observation deck along the wheelchair-accessible trail to the Gravesite, which passes through part of the prairie.

 Isaac Miles Farmstead